nefedov-yury/BEAN/README.md

      to exclude bad runs:
      (https://docbes3.ihep.ac.cn/~tauqcdgroup/index.php/Data_Samples)

-  2. New functionality in VertexDbSvc: new function ReadOneTime(int runFrom, int runTo) - you can get verteces from database at once for runs in theinterval [runFrom,runTo]
+  2. New functionality in VertexDbSvc: new function ReadOneTime(int runFrom, int runTo) - you can get verteces from database at once for runs in the interval [runFrom,runTo].
+     See BeanUser/TestDb.cxx how to use this function

 ------------------------------------------------------------------------------